-Round table seating in the Taiwan context (3).
+Figure 13: Round table seating in the Taiwan context-3.

-If the rank of the host is higher than that of the guests and there is no guest of honor, the host is seated facing the entrance, with the guests seated on the host's right and left alternately in accordance with rank.
+If the rank of the host is higher than that of the guests and there is no guest of honor, the host is seated facing the entrance with the guests seated on the host's right and left alternately in accordance with rank.

-Seating at two round tables (1).
+Figure 14: Seating at two round tables.

-In this case, Western-style seating arrangements seat the host and their spouse across from each other at one table, and a cohost and their spouse at the other table.
+In this case, Western-style seating arrangements seat the host and hostess across from each other at one table, and likewise with a cohost and cohostess at the other table.

-Seating at two round tables (2).
+Figure 15: Seating at two round tables-2.

-The host and their spouse sit across from the guests of honor at different tables.
+The host and hostess sit across from the guests of honor at different tables.

-Arrangement for three or four tables.
+Figure 16: Arrangement for three or four tables.

-Horseshoe-style seating (1).
+Figure 17: Horseshoe-style seating-1.

-When the rank of the host and their spouse is higher than that of the guests, the host and their spouse are seated at the middle of the top, with the guests seated to the right of the host's spouse and then the left of the host in order of precedence.
+When the rank of the host and hostess is higher than those of the guests, the host and hostess are seated at the middle of the top, with the guests seated to the right of the hostess and then the left of the host in order of precedence.

-Horseshoe-style seating (2).
+Figure 18: Horseshoe-style seating-2.

-When the host and their spouse and the guests of honor are of equal rank, they are seated alternately at the middle of the top side to show equal respect.
+When host and hostess and guests of honor are of equal rank, they are seated alternately at the middle of the top side to show equal respect, such as when a Minister of Foreign Affairs and spouse host a banquet for another country's Minister of Foreign Affairs and spouse.